ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250724-pgs/README.md

-hg38's fam files DO NOT INCLUDE Sex and Phenotype as they get lost in the liftover
+hg38's fam files DO NOT INCLUDE Sex and Phenotype as they get lost in the liftover.
+Why does this matter?
+I'm not using them am I?

 (previously I skipped the first line. thought it included a header?)